Armavica/rebop/README.md

-# bebop
+# rebop

-Bebop is a fast stochastic simulator for well-mixed chemical reaction networks.
+rebop is a fast stochastic simulator for well-mixed chemical reaction networks.

 Two goals of this project are efficiency and convenience.